adesege/express-api-versioning/Readme.md

 It is written in Javascript ES6 syntax and it is further transpiled down to Javascript ES5 using babel.

+# What's new in v2
+- Version 2 introduces a new way to resolve errors using callback instead of using the `try` and `catch` block.

 # Installation

 - `npm install express-api-versioning --save`